 2 – DMS: Document Management System

 A system used to create, track, manage, store, and distribute documents throughout an organisation.
-It’s essential for managing compliance and works hand in hand with an LMS.
+Therefore, it’s essential for managing compliance because it works hand in hand with an LMS.

 3 – SCORM: Shareable Content Object Reference Model

 A collection of standards and specifications for web-based electronic educational technology.
-It defines communications between an end-user device and a host system, which is commonly supported by an LMS.
+Above all, it defines communications between an end-user device and a host system because it is commonly supported by an LMS.

 4 – Micro Learning

-A method of delivering content to users in small, specific bursts, allowing users to control what and when they learn.
+A method to deliver content to users in small, specific bursts because it allows people to control what and when they learn.

 5 – VET: Vocational Education and Training

-Vocational Education and Training is education and training that focuses on providing skills for work.
+Vocational Education and Training is education and training so it focuses on providing skills for work.

 6 – RTO: Registered Training Organisation